 I have only worn my pair of Swiftcurrents for a little over 30 days of fishing.
 So far I have no complaints about the durability.
-Just looking at the seams, they have done a thorough job reinforcing the crutch which is the site many waders initially leak.
+Just looking at the seams, Simms did a thorough job reinforcing the crutch which is the site many waders initially leak.

 A comment on breathability

 As the number of layers a garment has increased, its breathability decreases.
 3 layer waders breathe better than 4 layers.
 There is simply less material in the way to block moisture transfer.

-The number of layers, improves durability.
-Reduces the risk of pinhole punctures.
+Increasing number of layers, improves durability and reduces the risk of pinhole punctures.
 It is the membrane and the DWR which provide the bulk of waterproofness.

 Does H2NO breath better than Gore-tex?